 As you would with your natural hair, wet thoroughly with water ensuring that the water is flowing down your back at all times.
 Once your hair is thoroughly wet, apply your hair extension shampoo.
 As you now have considerably more hair than you are used to, you may need to use more shampoo than you would normally

 for full coverage.
 To help the shampoo spread throughout the hair extensions, lather the shampoo into your hair and then quickly put your head back under the water for a quick splash.
 Now spreading the shampoo further will be easier with the added water.
 Gently massage the shampoo into the scalp, being very careful to wash the scalp but not to disturb the bonds too much.
-Once the scalp is covered, work your way through the rest of the hair, stroking instead of scrubbing the shampoo into the mid lengths and ends.
+Once the scalp is covered, work your way through the rest of the hair, stroking instead of scrubbing the shampoo into the mid-lengths and ends.

 How To Rinse Shampoo Out Of Hair Extensions Correctly

 Now that your hair extensions are fully covered you can rinse as normal.
 With the water again running down your back, take your time to rinse the shampoo out of the hair extensions.
-As you have more hair, and are likely to have used more product, be sure to spend extra time on the rinsing process as it will be needed.
+As you have more hair and are likely to have used more products, be sure to spend extra time on the rinsing process as it will be needed.
 A common cause of itching when wearing hair extensions is due to shampoo and conditioner remaining in the hair after washing due to inadequate rinsing.
 Are you finding your new hair extensions to be itching, read our advice in the link.

 How To Apply Conditioner To Human Hair Extensions

-Once the shampoo is removed you can move onto your conditioner.
-Take a large amount of hair extension conditioner and apply to the mid lengths and ends only.
+Once the shampoo is removed you can move on to your conditioner.
+Take a large amount of hair extension conditioner and apply to the mid-lengths and ends only.
 Do not apply conditioner to the scalp or roots under any circumstances as this can cause the hair extensions to slip or come loose.
 Once applied, leave the conditioner for a few minutes before rinsing to let it soak in as much as possible.

 After a few minutes, rinse the conditioner from your hair and squeeze out any excess water.